Skip to content

 spotify now | jq '.item.name'

-Errors are written to stderr as JSON with structured error codes.
+Errors are written to stderr as JSON (or plaintext with --text) with structured error codes.

 Troubleshooting